foxtrotmike/ESZSL/README.md

     The code generates the same results as in the original paper for the SUN dataset.
     No warranties.
 Under Creative Commons License.

+You can download the data for reconstructing the results for SUN dataset from: https://drive.google.com/open?id=1-Y-KbAu_YVz7tXbbYHztFyDXOwrLrcWx